lmgarret/py-pcbu/README.md

 # py-pcbu

-This library simplifies interactions with [PC Bio Unlock](https://github.com/MeisApps/pcbu-desktop) by implementing its protocol.
+This library automates interactions with [PC Bio Unlock](https://github.com/MeisApps/pcbu-desktop) by implementing its protocol.

 ## Usage
 ### Pairing